Chart Color Schemes

 City features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-City's dwelling structure, as per the latest Census, comprised 0.0% houses and 100.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
-Home ownership in City was at 15.8%, with mortgaged dwellings at 21.4% and rented ones at 62.8%.
-The median monthly mortgage repayment was $1,950, below the Australian Capital Territory average of $2,080.
-Median weekly rent was $550, compared to Australian Capital Territory's $450.
-Nationally, City's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+City's dwelling structure, as per the latest Census, consisted entirely of non-household dwellings (semi-detached, apartments, 'other').
+This contrasted with Australian Capital Territory's mix of 63.3% houses and 36.7% other dwellings.
+Home ownership in City stood at 15.8%, with mortgaged properties at 21.4% and rented dwellings at 62.8%.
+The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,080.
+Weekly rent in City was $550, higher than the Australian Capital Territory figure of $450.
+Nationally, City's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were substantially higher at $550 versus the national figure of $375.

 Frequently Asked Questions - Housing